As the UK emerges from life under lockdown, businesses are shifting focus – from survival to revival.

-In a challenging market, smart retailers need to increase efficiency and reduce costs.
-Marketing must optimise ROI, and ensure that the right cross-channel strategy, data analytics and campaign activity is in place.
+In this challenging market, companies need to increase efficiency, reduce costs and get results.
+Marketing must optimise ROI, and ensure that the right data insight, customer strategy and cross-channel campaigns are in place.

-With evidence like this print is set to remain a key tool, complementing digital activity.
-So here are 8 tips to reduce postage costs and optimise your campaign ROI.
+With evidence like this print remains a crucial element of the cross-channel mix.
+So, here are 8 tips to reduce your postage costs and optimise your campaign ROI.

 1 Plan, plan, plan